AUSA Student Elections Explained

 As the role is a full-time, paid position, students take a sabbatical year from their studies in order to take up their post.

 You can also stand for election in your last year of study and take up the role upon graduation.

 A candidate's manifesto will determine the main ideas and issues they will focus on during their term.

 Interested in Standing?

-Those interested in nominating themselves will need 30 proposers and their student ID numbers.
-Nominations are submitted online and can be completed below.
-All students are eligible to stand.
-You'll also need to submit a manifesto by the deadline below to make sure your fellow students know why you're standing and why they should vote for you.
-If you don't submit a manifesto, your nomination won't be valid.
+Nominations are submitted online and can be submitted above.
+You will need to ensure you are logged in to our website in order to nominate yourself.
+You'll also need to design and submit a manifesto to make sure your fellow students know why you're standing and why they should vote for you.

 For information on election rules click here.

 If you have any questions about any of the roles or would like further information on what they involve, please email firstname.lastname@example.org.